Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 While this list is starting with larger tools, you can't install trim without a nail gun and a good quality miter saw

-• However, if you have crown molding or larger base you’ll want to invest in a sliding, compound saw like the Dewalt mentioned above.
+• However, if you have crown molding or a larger base, you’ll want to invest in a sliding, compound saw like the Dewalt mentioned above.

-• Lastly, if you’re bought into the Dewalt tool ecosystem then a cordless Flexvolt Dewalt miter saw is a great place to look.
+• Lastly, if you’ve bought into the Dewalt tool ecosystem, a cordless Flexvolt Dewalt Miter Saw is a great place to look.

 6. Stud finder to locate studs and nail trim to